hypergol/hypergol/docs/source/tutorial.rst

 .. code-block:: bash

-    $ python -m hypergol.cli.create_model ExampleModel InputClass OutputClass Block1 Block2
+    $ python -m hypergol.cli.create_model ExampleModel TrainingClass EvaluationClass InputClass OutputClass Block1 Block2

-This will create three main components: :class:`ExampleModel` in ``example_model.py`` that is the model itself, it also imports the blocks specified, :class:`ExampleModelBatchProcessor` in ``example_model_batch_processor.py`` and also imports the input/output datamodel classes and `train_example_model` that is a ``fire`` script that manages the training process through the :class:`TensorflowModelManager` class and imports and instantiate all the necessary components.
+This will create three main components: :class:`ExampleModel` in ``example_model.py`` that is the model itself, it also imports the blocks specified, :class:`ExampleModelBatchProcessor` in ``example_model_batch_processor.py`` and also imports the train/evaluation datamodel classes. `train_example_model.py` is a ``fire`` script that manages the training process through the :class:`TensorflowModelManager` class and imports and instantiate all the necessary components.
 The training can be started with ``train_example_model.sh`` in the main project directory.

 Each of the abstract functions the model implement (``get_loss``, ``produce_metrics`` and ``get_outputs``) must accept input the same way. :class:`TensorflowModelManager` gets an ``(input, target)`` and passes on the the above functions with double asterisk (`**`) operator.
 This means that the `(key, value)` items in the dictionary will turn into keyword arguments in the the model's respective functions:

 .. code-block:: python

-    # in ExampleModelBatchProcessor.process_input_batch()
+    # in ExampleModelBatchProcessor.process_training_batch()
     inputs = {
         'exampleInput1': tf.constant(value1, dtype=tf.int32),
         'exampleInput2': tf.ragged.constant(values, dtype=tf.string).to_tensor()